 Highly acidic foods (for example citrus juices, apple or tomato juice, cola, salad dressings, vinegar, coffee, tea and tomatoes) should not be served in questionable china.

 Questionable china should not be used daily.
 Be wary of old coffee mugs, cheap, imported china and ceramic containers.
 Heating or microwaving questionable china should be avoided.
 Heat can accelerate the lead-leaching process.
 Reheating coffee in an old mug in the microwave is a particularly risky thing to do.

-Testing for lead Small test kits available from some paint wholesalers and hardware stores can test ceramic ware for lead.
+Small test kits available from some paint wholesalers and hardware stores can test ceramic ware for lead.
 The instructions are on the packet.
 The only drawback is that overseas experience with many of these test kits suggests that false negative and false positive results may occur.

 As an alternative, a samples can be sent to a laboratory for analysis.